You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 4 | Go to D1/D2/D3/D5/D6/D7/D8-9

 A close-up view of one of the stalls selling local groceries.

-Surprisingly, the market is rather busy even-though it was evening.
+Surprisingly, the market was rather busy even though it was evening.
 Here a lady is selling ikan tongkol (mackerel tuna), a smaller species of tuna.

 Me & my "new" girl-friends from the Tambolaka Market.
 Guess this AhPek (old-man) is still charming, albeit to the older gals 😎.
-I had not problem understanding them when the spoke Bahasa Indonesia) but once in a while the reverted to one of the Sumba languages - hopefully they were saying something nice about this old man!
+I had no problem understanding them when they spoke Bahasa Indonesia) but once in a while they reverted to one of the Sumba languages - hopefully they were saying something nice about this old man!

 Hunting for food wasn't easy, there don't seem to be many eateries here.
 We popped into SC, which seems to be THE PLACE in the town!